Beef braised in red wine, Burgundy style

 Before serving, adjust the seasonings and reheat gently.
 Serves 4-6.

 What to serve with the bourguignon?
 Mashed potatoes, boiled potatoes or macaroni gratin are traditional in France, while fresh pasta like tagliatelle is also commonly served.
-More innovative would be a purée of cabbage (thank you, Patricia Wells) or another vegetable purée, or simply green beans.
+More innovative would be a purée of cabbage or another vegetable purée, or simply green beans.
 And of course a great wine, if not Burgundy then another full-bodied red like a Rhône wine or a Bordeaux.